japila-books/apache-spark-internals/docs/storage/NettyBlockTransferService.md

 * <<uploadBlock, Uploading blocks>>

-NettyBlockTransferService requests the TransportClientFactory to xref:network:TransportClientFactory.adoc#close[close] when requested to <<close, close>>.
+NettyBlockTransferService requests the TransportClientFactory to network:TransportClientFactory.md#close[close] when requested to <<close, close>>.

 == [[server]] TransportServer